vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 car.make = "Mesarati"; // works fine
 {% endhighlight %}

-The binding `car` is created with an initial value of an object with a property, but `car.name` can be changed without causing an error because this changes what `car` contains and doesn’t change bound value of `car`.
+The binding `car` is created with an initial value of an object with a property, but `car.name` can be changed without causing an error because this changes what `car` contains and doesn't change bound value of `car`.
 Any attempts to assign a value to `car` which in turn changes the binding, will result in an error.
 This a bit confusing but the fact is that `const` only prevents modification of the binding, not modification of the bound value. **It just means that the variable cannot be reassigned to something else**.

 All this being said, **immutability can be forced as follows**: